About Matt McConnell

-Matt McConnell draws on a wide range of experience and education to represent injured people and their companies in Louisiana legal matters.
+att McConnell draws on a wide range of experience and education to represent injured people and even companies in Louisiana legal matters.
 He practices in all Louisiana state and federal courts and is admitted to practice before the United States Supreme Court.

 Matt has extensive courtroom experience from a 20-year civil litigation practice and from trying cases as a felony prosecutor in the Orleans Parish District Attorney’s Office under Harry Connick, Sr.